OROY97/CIND820-OR/README.md

 -[ARIMA Territories](https://github.com/OROY97/CIND820-OR/blob/1117ae88d1a14552956481c2849766c92624953f/PROJECT820.rmd#L1080-L1104)

-The forecasting for this model is much superior to the current tslm models.
-This is sean right away as the seasonal variation in very present and that is more valuable than the very linear predictions from the tslm, which did not capture the variation felt withing the yearly interval.
+The forecasting for this model is superior to the current tslm models.
+This is seen right away as the seasonal variation is very present in the forecast plot and that is more valuable than the very linear predictions from the tslm, which did not capture the variation felt withing the yearly interval.

 >Note: these forecast plots do not meet standards of clarity with the test set values layered over
 >